CDLUC3/dmptool-infrastructure/README.md

 ## Building a new environment

 This repository uses [Sceptre](https://docs.sceptre-project.org/3.2.0/) to orchestrate the creation of the entire system.
-See below for notes about Sceptre if this is your first time using this technology.
+See above for notes about Sceptre if this is your first time using this technology.

-For instructions on installing and setting up the system, please refer to [our installation wiki](https://github.com/CDLUC3/dmp-hub-cfn/wiki/Installation,-Updating-and-Deleting-AWS-resources)

 ### SSM variable setup (WIP)

 You need to initialize the following global variables in SSM:
 - `aws ssm put-parameter --name /uc3/dmp/HostedZoneId --value [HOSTED_ZONE_ID] --type String`

-Note we explicitly do NOT use the "overwrite" argument for global variables to ensure we do not accidentally overwrite values that may have already been initialized.
+Note we explicitly do NOT use the "overwrite" argument for global variables because they may be used by other services.
+By NOT overwiting them, we ensure that they are not accidentally overwritten and impact other systems.

-You need to initialize the following env specific variables in SSM:
+You need to initialize the following env variables that are specific to the DMP Tool:
-- `aws ssm put-parameter --name /uc3/dmp/tool/[ENV]/DbPassword --value [PASSWORD] --type SecureString --overwrite`
+- Database Password: `aws ssm put-parameter --name /uc3/dmp/tool/[ENV]/DbPassword --value [PASSWORD] --type SecureString --overwrite`
-- `aws ssm put-parameter --name /uc3/dmp/tool/[ENV]/DefaultAffiliationId --value [ROR ID] --type String --overwrite`
+- The default [ROR](https://ror.org) (your organization): `aws ssm put-parameter --name /uc3/dmp/tool/[ENV]/DefaultAffiliationId --value [ROR ID] --type String --overwrite`

 ### Sceptre (WIP)